obrep/obrepalski-com/content/posts/observability-quick-start/index.md

 Beyond timing and allocations, Go also offers execution tracing specifically during tests via `go test -trace=trace.out`.
 This generates a trace file that can be visualized with go tool trace trace.out.
 The visualization provides a detailed timeline showing goroutine execution, points where goroutines block (e.g., on syscalls, channels, mutexes), and garbage collection events, which is invaluable for diagnosing concurrency issues or unexpected latency within a test run.

-:bulb: Tip: You can generate CPU and memory profiles specifically for your benchmark execution using flags like -cpuprofile cpu.prof and -memprofile mem.prof.
-This lets you use pprof to analyze the performance characteristics of the exact code exercised by the benchmark.
+:bulb: Tip: You can generate CPU and memory profiles specifically for your benchmark execution using flags like `-cpuprofile cpu.prof` and `-memprofile mem.prof`.
+This lets you use `pprof` to analyze the performance characteristics of the exact code exercised by the benchmark.

 For more details, see the official Go documentation on writing [benchmarks](https://pkg.go.dev/testing#hdr-Benchmarks) and [tracing](https://go.dev/blog/execution-traces-2024).

 ## Continuous Profiling: Performance Insights from Production

-While local profiling is great for development and debugging specific issues, **continuous profiling** captures data from your *live production environment* over time.
+While local profiling is great for development and debugging specific issues, **continuous profiling** captures data from your live production environment over time.
 This provides invaluable insights into real-world performance, helps catch regressions early, and allows comparison across deployments.

 Benefits:
 *   Understand performance under actual production load and traffic patterns.